maelstrom-software/maelstrom/doc/book/src/worker/config.md

 currently-executing jobs' layers in cache.
 Second, the worker currently first downloads an artifact in its entirety, then adds it to the cache, then removes old values if the cache has grown too large.
-In this scenario, the combined size of the downloading artiface and the cache may exceed <span style="white-space: nowrap;">`cache-size`</span>.
+In this scenario, the combined size of the downloading artifact and the cache may exceed <span style="white-space: nowrap;">`cache-size`</span>.

 For these reasons, it's important to leave some wiggle room in the <span